YoyoShih/commodity_future_price/README.md

 ### Mean Square Error of Prediction

-Using a rolling-window backtest (3 years training → 1 months prediction) and applying Stein estimators and Diagonal Shrinkage regression.
+Using a rolling-window backtest (3 years training → 3 months prediction) and applying Stein estimators and Diagonal Shrinkage regression.
 Note that for simplicity, here we only consider front-month contract (cc1).

 MSE of Prediction (over each commodity)
-- OLS: mean 0.0261, std 0.0519 (over each year)
+- OLS: mean 0.0374, std 0.0493 (over each year)
-- **Stein**: **mean 0.0183, std 0.0348 (over each year)**
+- **Stein**: **mean 0.0240, std 0.0283 (over each year)**
-- **Diagonal Shrinkage**: **mean 0.0186, std 0.0366 (over each year)**
+- **Diagonal Shrinkage**: **mean 0.0233, std 0.0288 (over each year)**

-Both shrinkage methods lead to lower mean and std of MSE, while Diagonal Shrinkage is with slightly higher value on both measure.
+- **Shrinkage Estimator**: **mean 0.0111, std 0.0095(over each year)**
+- **Linear Shrinkage**: **mean 0.0279, std 0.0314(over each year)**
+- **Slab**: **mean 0.0325, std 0.0357(over each year)**
+- Generalized Slab: mean 0.3327, std 1.2484(over each year)
+- **Shrinkage Ridge**: **mean 0.0269, std 0.0327(over each year)**

+We could see that all shrinkage method except GSR perform better than OLS, while Shrinkage estimator is the best, then Stein and Diagonal Shrinkage, then Linear Shrinkage, then Slab.

 ### Long-short Portfolio

 To backtest a long-short portfolio based on the prediction of return, we now introduced second-nearby contract data to bring us more close to reality.

 Annualized Return & Sharpe Ratio
-- OLS: 32.23% / 2.8523
+- OLS: 3.73% / 0.5227
-- Stein: 30.85% / 2.7349
+- Stein: 4.45% / 0.5506
-- **Diagonal Shrinkage**: **31.67% / 3.0752**
+- **Diagonal Shrinkage**: **5.88% / 0.7886**
+- Shrinkage Estimator: 4.02% / 0.3806
+- Slab Shrinkage: 3.87% / 0.5318
+- Generalized Slab: 4.19% / 0.5863
+- Linear Shrinkage: 4.67% / 0.6096
+- **Shrinkage Ridge**: **5.43% / 0.7081**

-We could see that although Stein is with lower mean and std than OLS, the annualized return and sharpe ratio is lower than OLS.
+We could see that all shrinkage methods are with higher return than OLS, where Diagonal Shrinkage and Shrinkage Ridge Regression are the top-2 models.
-On the other hand, DSh leads to a higher sharpe ratio despite of slightly lower return.
-Surely it is because of DSh is more stable as a regression method than OLS is.
-Stein, also a shrinkage method though, views all covariates equally reliable, which is too simple in reality, especially when dimension is not very low.
-DSh, comparing to Stein, consider the volatility of each covariates and with more power of shrinkage when it higher volatile and vice versa.
-It therefore performs better than Stein.
+Notice that Shrinkage estimator's sharpe ratio is notably lower than OLS in spite of higher annualized return, which implies a far higher standard deviation of returns.

 ---